Chocof123/OpenFasciaBalance/README.md

 the **Brain Learning Method / 大脑学习法**.
 📎 **https://reachbalance.blogspot.com/**

-We are grateful to contribute to his mission through open-source technology.
+We are grateful to contribute to her mission through open-source technology.

 ---